AaronDMarasco/git4svn/README.md

 # write code to enable debug mode in a submodule
 $ git stash save "Enable debug mode in submodule X"
 ```
 What would this do?
-Three weeks from now, you can be working in submodule X. You already have a snippet that enables all the debugging that you can apply automatically at any time!
+Three weeks from now, you can be working in submodule X. You already have a snippet that enables all the debugging that you can `apply` automatically at any time!
 ```
 $ git stash list
 # find the one you want, let's say it's stash@{3}
 $ git stash apply stash@{3}
 # your working copy now has debug enabled on submodule X!
 ```

+If you didn't catch the subtle difference, `pop` is a combination of `apply` and then, if successful, a `drop` which I didn't cover.
+So `apply` leaves the revision in the stash.

 ## Committing Your Changes - add, fetch, pull, push, etc.
 This is another sticky point for svn users, so let's talk about what happens when.
 As a reminder: